isomerpages/moe-sst/index.md

   innovators, The SST Way
 image: /images/School_of_Science_and_Technology,_Singapore_logo.png
 permalink: /
-notification: Please note that the General Office will be closed for the entire day on Thursday, 05 June 2025. | The school will be closed on Monday, 09 June 2025, as an off-in-lieu day for Hari Raya Haji. | From 10 - 20 June 2025, the General Office will be operating from 8.00am to 3.30pm on Mondays - Thursdays and 8.00am - 3.00pm on Fridays.
+notification: From 10 - 20 June 2025, the General Office will be operating from 8.00am to 3.30pm on Mondays - Thursdays and 8.00am - 3.00pm on Fridays. |
+  Please note that the General Office will operate from 3.30pm to 5.00pm on 25 June 2025 (Wednesday), and from 7.00am to 11.30am on 26 June 2025 (Thursday).
 sections:
   - hero:
       background: /images/Hero Banner/Homepage_Banner_04.jpg